FluidTokens/ft-mesh-aquarium-demo/README.md

 );
 ```

+### 2️⃣ Create a React Context

+A React Context (`MeshMultisigWalletContext`) was implemented to manage the multisig wallet state throughout the application, with a custom hook (`useMeshMultisigWallet`) to access the context values.

-### 2️⃣ Wrap the entire app with the corresponding Provider
+### 3️⃣ Wrap the app with the Provider

 ```typescript
 export default function Providers({ children }: { children: React.ReactNode }) {